 I enjoy sharing my passion and knowledge on digital money, bank regulation, innovation and financial history.
 Over the years I have acted as a speaker and moderator for groups that range from occupy-protestors to central bankers.

-If you seek a professional and inspiring speaker or chairman who is able to convey a message to a wide audience, don’t hesitate to contact me via the office of Speakers Academy.
+If you seek a professional and inspiring speaker who is able to convey a message to a wide audience, don’t hesitate to contact me via the office of Speakers Academy.

 – For the Dutch Court of Auditors I presented reflections and insights from Dutch financial history (January 2015) for their project kick-off: Sustainable budgeting.

 – In September 2015 I presented my views on the need and possibilities of reforming todays financial systems at the Springtij 2015 Event, moderated by Jort Kelder.

 – On June 15, 2015, I joined a panel of the Third Blockchain Workshop in London to contribute my views as to the future development of reputational money and the role of the blockchain

 – On June 9, 2015, I provided a TEDx talk for the TEDxYouth event of the International School of the Hague; the subject was: Let’s humanize money ! and the talk was followed by a workshop for students who made their unique forms of money that will change the world for the better.

 – On May 12, 2015 I joined the Tegenlicht meetup Utrecht discussion as a panel member to discuss the pros and cons of a basic income and whether alternative money systems could be a solution.

 – State banks and the future of ABN AMRO, Early April 2015 I joined the radio-programme OVT that discusses recent history, to reflect on the argument that it would be good to turn ABN AMRO into a state bank.
 After a reflection of the nature of state banks I concluded that the argument does make sense from an intuitive point of view, but may not be sufficient to tackle the underlying problem (of a lack of internal discipline and morality in the board room).